2019 FOX FESTIVAL

-The 3rd annual Fox Festival Parade will kick off the Feast of the East in Capitol Square on Saturday, June 16 at noon.
+The 4th annual Fox Festival Parade will kick off the Feast of the East in Capitol Square on Saturday, June 15 at noon.
 Please join us – this participatory parade was started to celebrate the Fox Library, community, creativity, and Arlington wildlife.
-For the third year, this festive event will be led by the Second Line Social Aid and Pleasure Society Brass Band and Parade Marshall Joe Curro.
+It has grown to include messages of environmental activism of all kinds.
+Contribute your voice – come to a workshop or make your own costumes and signs.
+Are you concerned about climate change?
+Habitat loss?
+Ocean plastic?
+Speak up!

 WEDNESDAYS AT THE FOX LIBRARY WITH SARA PEATTIE (with pizza!)